StephenGriffies/StephenGriffies.github.io/_pages/models.md

 When handed a model, the modeler must decide how to use it for revealing phenomena (e.g., waves, turbulence, boundary currents, overturning circulations, climate variations) emerging from the fundamental equations.
-Questions thus arise surrounding how to design a numerical experiment that is reproducible by others who may wish to compare/contrast their model's results.
+Questions arise surrounding how to design a numerical experiment that is reproducible by others who may wish to compare/contrast their model results.
 And when simulation results are obtained, questions then arise concerning how to rationalize the output through analysis and interpretation.
 Here I summarize areas where my research efforts have contributed to help answer these questions.